mat-383/blog/mat383/content/about/_index.md

 #### Music

-Ehhhh I'm not much of a music person.
-You won't catch me listening to the radio or subscribing to particular artists (with some exceptions).
+Drum and bass seems to be my favourite genre, and all the genres surrounding that are cool with me too.
+I'll assemble some of my fav playlists soon.

-I *do* however keep a big library of my favourite game soundtracks.
+I also keep a big library of my favourite game soundtracks.
 I listen to tracks from them depending on my mood to relive the feelings I experienced when playing those games.

-Other than that, energetic drum and bass is probably my comfort genre.
-Genres similar to that are also cool with me.
+#### Foods

+I eat food for sustenance lol.
+If it tastes good, that's a bonus.

 <br>